hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/newspaper_reports/part_iii_indian_newspaper_reports/1392_01_madura_mail_jan_28_1893.md

 A BENGALI SADHU ON HINDU RELIGION AND SOCIOLOGY

-A young Bengalee Sanyashi \[Sannyâsin\] of about thirty-two years of age, and a Master of Arts of the Calcutta University was last week interviewed at the Triplicane Literary Society by about a hundred educated Indians among whom was Dewan Bahadur Raghunatha Rao.
+A young Bengalee Sanyashi \[Sannyāsin\] of about thirty-two years of age, and a Master of Arts of the Calcutta University was last week interviewed at the Triplicane Literary Society by about a hundred educated Indians among whom was Dewan Bahadur Raghunatha Rao.
 A summary